A $2.2 Million Dividend Portfolio That Quietly Pays $13,200 a Month Without a Single MLP Tax Headache

 The Real Luxury Is Simplicity

 A $2.2 million portfolio can realistically generate around $13,200 a month in income without forcing retirees into partnership tax forms, late-arriving K-1s, or overly exotic structures.
 The key is understanding that yield alone is not the objective.
-The portfolio has to survive inflation, market volatility, and the administrative reality of retirement as well.
+The portfolio also has to survive inflation, market volatility, and the administrative reality of a long retirement.

-That is why the strongest retirement-income plans usually blend high current yield with at least some dividend growth.
-Covered-call ETFs, preferred shares, and bond funds can solve the immediate cash-flow problem, while dividend-growth holdings like Schwab U.S. Dividend Equity ETF and Verizon Communications help preserve purchasing power over time.
+The strongest retirement-income plans typically blend high current yield with at least some dividend growth.
+Covered-call ETFs, preferred shares, and bond funds address the immediate cash-flow need, while dividend-growth holdings like Schwab U.S. Dividend Equity ETF and Verizon help preserve purchasing power over time.
 The result is not the highest possible yield.
 It is a portfolio designed to keep paying, keep compounding, and keep tax season relatively boring for the next 20 years.

 Photo of Drew Wood